ufjf-gamelab/apts/README.md

 ## What's inside?

-This Turborepo includes the following packages and apps:
+This monorepo includes the following packages and apps:

 ### Apps and Packages